Discover Melbourne Gardens

 It is also open on all Victorian school holidays and public holidays.

-Between July 11 and September 3, The Ian Potter Foundation Children's Garden is closed for its annual winter rest.
+For 8 weeks each year, beginning at the start of term 3, The Ian Potter Foundation Children's Garden is closed for its annual winter rest.

-Explore the Childrens' Garden
+Explore the Children's Garden

 The Ian Potter Foundation Children's Garden, located at Melbourne Gardens, is a magical place for children to discover the world of plants.
 It is a tourism award-winning Children's Garden full of interesting and interactive places to play and explore.